Learn-Selenium/website/source/includes/_webdriver.md

 ### Changing attributes using JavaScript

+```java
+JavascriptExecutor js = (JavascriptExecutor) driver;

+js.executeScript("document.getElementsByName('childrens')[0].setAttribute('value', 'Child1');");
+```

 Previously, we saw how to execute JavaScript code from Web Driver.
 If you have not checked it before, check it now here.

 JavascriptExecutor can also modify your element's property.
 It's just the same JavaScript code but you have them run via Selenium.

-For example, the below code changes the value of a textbox.
+For example, the provided code changes the value of a textbox.
 It's the equivalent of using sendKeys() method on the WebElement object.

-```java
-JavascriptExecutor js = (JavascriptExecutor) driver;

-js.executeScript("document.getElementsByName('childrens')[0].setAttribute('value', 'Child1');");
-```

 **Arguments for JavaScript execution**: